paveldk/interface-js/README.md

 ## How it helps

 Interface.create accept object as parameter and returns an Interface object.
 When you create an instance of your Interface you have to pass again an object as parameter.
-It will then check if the object you passed contains all parameters of the object you passed when creating the Interface.
-It will also check their Data Type, and works recursive as well.
+It will then check for:
+- all parameters implemented(recursive)
+- parameters Data Type is correct in implementation
+- number of function arguments is correct in implementation

 ## How to use